-Providence has very strong TV signals, along with a lot of weaker ones.
+How could that be?
 What happens is that the strong signals get over-amplified, which overwhelms the weaker ones, resulting in poorer reception than if you had no amplifier.

 Recently, I heard from an actual transmitter engineer who works for a TV station who corroborated this explanation.